Miller cycle: Compression ratio

 Efficiency is increased by having the same effective compression ratio and a larger expansion ratio.
 This allows more work to be extracted from the expanding gases as they are expanded almost to atmospheric pressure.
 In an ordinary spark ignition engine at the end of the expansion stroke of a wide open throttle cycle, the gases are at around five atmospheres when the exhaust valve opens.
 Because the stroke is limited to that of the compression, still some work could be extracted from the gas.
 Delaying the closing of the intake valve in the Miller cycle in effect shortens the compression stroke compared to the expansion stroke.
 This allows the gases to be expanded to atmospheric pressure, increasing the efficiency of the cycle.

-Supercharger losses
+Supercharger losses or turbocharger lag

 The benefits of using positive-displacement superchargers come with a cost due to parasitic load.
 About 15 to 20% of the power generated by a supercharged engine is usually required to do the work of driving the supercharger, which compresses the intake charge (also known as boost).
+On the other hand while turbochargers aren't as high in terms of being a parasitic load, the spooling up of the turbine from the exhaust gases would result in the engine being stuck in the Atkinson cycle at lower RPM.
+This inconsistency could in principle be addressed with techniques like the MGU-H that was used in Formula 1 but this has never been implemented on commercial engines and much less specifically on Atkinson cycle engines.